 - A statement declaring whether variations greater than 10% in any of the LCIA results exist.
 EXAMPLE: "Deviations greater than 10% exist.
-They are caused by , , and ." - A statement specifying the LCIA results that make deviations higher than 20% must be included.
+They are caused by , , and ." - A statement specifying the LCIA results that make deviations higher than 20%.
 EXAMPLE: "Deviations greater than 20% exist.
 They are caused by , , and ."